 The premium cost and payout level are tied to inflation as measured by the UK government’s Consumer Price Index (CPI).
-If inflation is rising, increasing the cover amount will ensure that any payout will have the same purchasing power during or at the end of a policy compared to when the plan was started.
+If inflation rises, increasing the cover amount will ensure that any payout will have the same purchasing power during or at the end of a policy compared to when the plan was started.

 Decreasing Term Cover

 The premium and payout amount will decline throughout the policy to align with your financial circumstances.
-For example, the policy may be taken out to match a mortgage, where payments also reduce over time as the mortgage gets paid off.
+For example, the policy may be taken out to match a repayment mortgage, where payments also reduce over time as the mortgage gets paid off.

 Level Term Life Cover

 The cost of the premium and the subsequent payout will stay the same for the policy’s duration.
-The downside of level cover is the payout’s size will be relatively small towards the end of a policy, especially if there is high inflation as unlike increasing cover it does not keep pace with the CPI index.
+The downside of level cover is the payout’s size will be relatively small towards the end of a policy, especially if there is high inflation, as, unlike increasing cover, it does not keep pace with the CPI index.

 Terminal Illness Cover